- Dramma per musico in 3 acts

 The story is based on two episodes in Ariosto’s Orlando Furioso, an epic poem that sings of “knights and ladies, of love and arms, of courtly chivalry, of courageous deeds”.

-Aristo’s poem (and Tasso’s Gerusalemme Liberata, which features many of the same characters) inspired operas by Lully, Handel, and Haydn, among others.
+Aristo’s poem (and Tasso’s Gerusalemme Liberata, which features many of the same characters) inspired operas by Lully (Roland), Handel (Alcina), and Haydn (Orlando paladino), among others.

 Vivaldi alone composed two different operas based on the Orlando story: Orlando finto pazzo, only his second known opera, in 1714, a flop; and the 1727 work.
 It was apparently written in a hurry, according to Reinhard Strohm, with the dramatic contralto Lucia Lancetti in the title role.
 Strohm believes it was only a modest success, while Claudio Scimone thinks it was a hit; certainly enough of one for Vivaldi to reuse arias in Atenaide in Florence two years later.
 Today, it’s seen as one of the composer’s best works – partly thanks to Scimone’s 1978 Verona production starring Marilyn Horne, which rekindled interest in Vivaldi’s operas.